longturn/freeciv21/docs/Contributing/dev-env.rst

 For the best results, especially if you are editing game code and not just Longturn game rulesets or documentation, you will want :strong:`Linux` to be your workstation OS.
-Many of the current developers use a Debain variant such as Ubuntu.
+Many of the current developers use a Debian variant such as Ubuntu.
 Instructions for getting all of the tools needed for Debian Linux can be found in :doc:`/Getting/compile`.
 Do not follow the steps to clone the repository (e.g. the :code:`git clone` command), that will happen in a bit.